State Emergency Service: Agency Executives

-Each State Emergency Service has an Executive appointed by the Minister responsible for each state.
+Each State Emergency Service has an Executive appointed by the Minister responsible in each jurisdiction.

 Functions

 The SES provides assistance to local communities in times of need.
 Because every community is different, every SES Unit has a slightly different set of roles and activities.
-Depending on the needs of the local community, a Unit may perform only some or all of these roles:
+Depending on the needs of the local community, a unit may perform some or all of the following functions:

 Funding

-In addition to funds provided through legislation to the SES by state and local governments, SES groups also supplement their financial resources with donations made by individuals and businesses, and through other government grants.
-These donations typically contribute to purchasing or maintaining group equipment, such as vehicles and tools, or to improvement of SES property and facilities.
+In addition to funds provided through annual budget legislation by federal, state and local governments, SES groups also supplement their financial resources with donations made by individuals and businesses, and through one off or recurring government grants.
+These grants and donations typically contribute to purchasing or maintaining group equipment, such as vehicles and tools, or to the improvement of SES property and facilities.
+Some states provide funding through a dedicated annual emergency services levy on households or properties, such as in South Australia.